bepronetwork/web-network/README.md

 ### Connecting Github and Metamask.

-With you project running, you must access your domain, and connect you wallet.
+with the project running, browse to the project url, and connect the wallet.
 <br/>

 ><img align="center" src="./docs/assets/connecting-metamask.png" width="500"/>

 <br>

-After you must connect with github.
+Next, connect with github.
 <br/>

 ><img align="center" src="./docs/assets/connecting-account.png" width="500"/>

 <br>

-And if every runing well, you will see this page
+if no errors are shown, you should see this page
 <br/>

 ><img align="center" src="./docs/assets/connected-account.png" width="500"/>